 In May 2015, Minim entered into an agreement to license certain Motorola trademarks from Motorola Trademark Holdings, LLC ("Motorola") for cable modem products.
 The agreement includes numerous requirements intended to assure the quality and reputation of Motorola® brand products.
 In January 2016, Minim, through its MTRLC LLC subsidiary, which was formed on October 6, 2015, began shipping cable modems under the Motorola® brand.
-In August 2016, we extended our Motorola license to a worldwide exclusive license that includes cable modems and gateways, wiFi routers, WiFi range extenders, powerline communication devices, and related products.
+In August 2016, we extended our Motorola license to a worldwide exclusive license that includes cable modems and gateways, WiFi range extenders, powerline communication devices, and related products.
 In August 2017, we further extended our Motorola license to a worldwide exclusive license for DSL modems and gateways, cellular modems and gateways, and MoCA products, and to a worldwide non-exclusive license for cellular sensors.
 We introduced under the Motorola brand two WiFi routers, one range extender, and one MoCA adapter in 2017.
 In 2018, we introduced into the retail market under the Motorola brand two WiFi routers and a DSL modem/router.
-In March 2020, Minim entered into a mord/dwide non-exclusive license for Cellular sensors.
-We introduced under the Motorola Sum entered into a mord/dwide non-exclusive license for cellular sensors.
-We introduced under the Motorola brand two WiFi routers, one range extender, and one MoCA adapter in 2017.
-In 2018, we introduced into the retail market under the Motorola brand two WiFi routers and a DSL modem/router.
 In March 2020, Minim entered into an amendment to extend the License Agreement with Motorola Mobility LLC (the "2020 Amendment") through December 31, 2025.
-The 2020 Amendment expands Minim" seclusive license Agreement with Motorola Mobility LLC to sell consumer grade home security and monitoring products and to provide related services (the "2020 License Agreement").
-The term of the 2020 License Agreement "uns through the cemainder of the agreement term.
-The 2020 License Agreement term in the 2025 and includes minimum licensing
+The 2020 Amendment expands Minim's exclusive license to use the Motorola trademark to a wide range of authorized channels worldwide, including Direct to Consumer Channels and Service Provider Channels.
+In March 2020, Minim entered into a License Agreement with Motorola Mobility LLC to sell consumer grade home security and monitoring products and to provide related services (the "2020 License Agreement").
+The term of the 2020 License Agreement runs through December 31, 2025 and includes minimum licensing payments beginning in 2021 and continuing through the remainder of the agreement term.
+The 2020 License Agreement applies to a wide range of products, including consumer grade cellular modems and gateways, and MoCA adapters for networking and home security products and services.